 Once the clock is running reliably, start removing weight until the clock stops working.
 Find the minimum weight required for the clock to run for an hour or two.
 Increase this weight by 1.5X or 2X to provide a safety margin and double it again to account for the pulley.
 This should be the target weight for your clock.
-My test clock would run using around 2.0 pounds directly on the cord in the 14.3 day configuration.
-It should run very well with 6.0 to 8.0 pounds of drive weight on the pulley.
-The 10.2 day option may only need 4.3 to 5.7 pounds.
-Your clock might need a different amount of weight.
+My test clock would just barely run using 1.0 pounds directly on the cord in the 7.8 day configuration.
+It should run very well with 3.0 to 4.0 pounds of drive weight on the pulley.
+Scaling proportionately, the 10.1 day option should run with 3.9 to 5.2 pounds and the 15.3 day option should run with to 5.9 to 7.8 pounds.
+Your clock might need slightly different amount of weight.

 Print a weight shell large enough to handle your target weight.
-Pass the cord through the weight shell pulley and hang the end on the screw at the side of the lower support column.
+Pass the cord under the weight shell pulley and hang the end on the screw at the side of the lower support column.

 The pendulum needs at least 1.5 degree of swing in each direction for the escapement to be functional.
 A bit of extra movement is desirable to keep the clock from stopping from a slight breeze.
 I like at least 2 degrees of swing in each direction.
-Adding extra weight would increase the swing and the clock will be more reliable, although it gets slightly louder.
+Adding extra weight would increase the swing and the clock should be a bit more reliable, although it gets slightly louder.